music influence explorer

 Badfinger

-Apple Records protégés who mastered the Beatles' melodic pop formula.
+Apple Records protégés who perfected the Beatles' power-pop formula.

 1970s · Power Pop